 Figure 2.3: Choose the maximum amount of memory used by the server.

-If you are installing the Server on a Linux or Mac system, you are offered the option to specify a user account that will be used to run the CLC Server process.
+If you are installing on a Linux system, you are offered the option to specify a user account that will be used to run the CLC Server process.
 Having a specific, non-root user for this purpose is generally recommended.
 On a standard setup, this would have the effect of adding this username to the service scripts, which can then be used for starting up and shutting down the CLC Server service and setting the ownership of the files in the installation area.
 Downstream, the user running the CLC Server process will own files created in File Locations, for example, after data import or data analyses.

 If you are installing the server on a Windows system you will be able to choose if the service is started manually or automatically by the system.

-The installer will now extract the necessary files.
+The installer now extracts the necessary files.